Who’s Who in the Highland Guard:

 The Highland Guard

-Can’t keep all those clan relationships straight?
-Here is a (very) simplified family tree of the MacSorleys as they appear in the Highland Guard series.
-As this is not intended to be used for genealogy purposes, there are few dates (which are often inconsistent between sources).
+simplified family tree of the MacSorleys as they appear in the Highland Guard series.
+As this is

 Did you enjoy Monica’s Special Features?
 Stop by Twitter or Facebook and let her know.